cmiltiadis/studioany/content/authors/gregoire-rousseau/_index.md

 superuser: false

 # Role/position/tagline
-role: 'Visual artist and educator, co-founder of Station of Commons'
+role: 'Visual artist and educator'

 # Organizations/Affiliations to show in About widget
 organizations: